bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 The last image piqued my interest, though, because it was a picture of the radio face.
 Immediately I asked around for the radio... which was noticeably absent from the room.

-Turns out we had unlocked a different radio puzzle earlier—the one asking for a performance of the Star-Spangled Banner—and the resident radiohead (Grackle) had seemingly disappeared to some other room to practice.
+Turns out we had unlocked [a different radio puzzle earlier](https://www.two-pi-noir.agency/puzzles/trainees_first_recital)—the one asking for a performance of the Star-Spangled Banner—and the resident radiohead (Grackle) had seemingly disappeared to some other room to practice.

 Welp, leave a ping and put a pin in it for now; Chinatown had made some progress in the meantime (due to incidental airwave interception, no less), and we'd sent some people on campus to investigate.
 Apparently the relevant information was stashed under the benches?
 Who'd've guessed[^benches].

-Eventually the radio came back, and I took it to the first location (conveniently just outside our HQ).
+Eventually the radio came back, and I took it to the first location (conveniently just outside our room).
 I flipped it to FM (as the puzzle indicated) and began to search... and did in fact hear [something unexpected](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 <!--![Ugh]( "[2025-01-18 1638] ♫ Never gonna see it coming ♫")-->